driessenslucas/researchproject/Thesis.md

 Documentation is your friend.
 Keep detailed logs of what works and what doesn’t, including all the tweaks and adjustments you make along the way.
 This not only helps you track progress but also provides a valuable resource for troubleshooting and future projects.

 Engage with the community.
-Platforms like Reddit or GitHub can provide valuable feedback and suggestions from other researchers and enthusiasts who have faced similar challenges.
+Platforms like Reddit or GitHub projects of other people can provide valuable feedback and suggestions from other researchers and enthusiasts who have faced similar challenges.
 Their insights can be incredibly helpful in refining your approach.

 ## Practical Experiment Integration